ElleNajt/claude-command.el/README.md

 ## License

-Licensed under the same terms as claude-command.el.
+Licensed under the same terms as claude-command.el.# Test update for submodule testing